 Apocalypse How: Presumably class 1 if the infection is contained to the English language; class 2 or 3 if it jumps to other languages.
 The events during the end credits suggest that a class 1 event is imminent, given that the infection is spreading.

 Bilingual Bonus: The infection is only spread through the English language.
-Speak French, and you won't get infected.
+Donít want to succumb to the infection?
+Knowing French or Armenian might help.

 "This is Grant Mazzy for CSLY Radio Nowhere. ...And I'm still here, you cocksuckers."